TBD54566975/developer.tbd.website/site/blog/2024-02-28-predictions-for-global-payments-and-identity.md

 ## Keep up with TBD

-_"The best way to predict the future is to create it" - Peter Druker_
+As the saying goes, "The best way to predict the future is to create it" - Peter Druker

 At TBD, we're envisioning the future we aspire to create.
 Follow our journey across various platforms to witness which of our predictions become a reality: